sagemath/trac_to_gh/Issue 2754.md

 # Issue 2754: plotting with frame=True and ymin/ymax sometimes is buggy as a Florida swamp in summer

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2754

 Original creator: was